Funder: Centers for Medicare & Medicaid Services

 Individuals dually eligible for Medicare and Medicaid often have significant health and social service needs — making them among the nation’s highest-need, highest-cost populations.
 Integrating the financing and delivery systems for these enrollees has the potential to improve beneficiary experience of care, increase care quality, and reduce costs.

-The Integrated Care Resource Center (ICRC) — a national initiative of the Centers for Medicare & Medicaid Services’ Medicare-Medicaid Coordination Office and coordinated by Mathematica Policy Research and the Center for Health Care Strategies — helps states develop integrated care programs that coordinate medical, behavioral health, and long-term services and supports for individuals who are dually eligible for Medicare and Medicaid.
+The Integrated Care Resource Center (ICRC) — a national initiative of the Centers for Medicare & Medicaid Services’ Medicare-Medicaid Coordination Office and coordinated by Mathematica and the Center for Health Care Strategies — helps states develop integrated care programs that coordinate medical, behavioral health, and long-term services and supports for individuals who are dually eligible for Medicare and Medicaid.
 The publications available in this resource center reflect lessons gleaned from on-the-ground experiences of states developing integrated care programs.